Small business payroll guide for Canadian employers

 Key reporting requirements include:

-- T4 slips: provide one to each employee by the last day of February, showing their annual earnings and deductions.
-If you fail to meet this deadline, the CRA may penalize you $25 per day for each late slip.
+- T4 slips: provide one to each employee by the last day of February, showing annual earnings and deductions

-- T4 Summary: submit to the CRA alongside T4 slips; the complete information return must be filed on or before the last day of February of the following calendar year.
+- T4 Summary: submit to the CRA alongside T4 slips by the last day of February of the following year

 - Remittance reports: file when you send deductions to the CRA, either monthly or quarterly depending on your business size